 How is this drug taken or given?

 Clofarabine is given in a vein (I.V.) over 2 hours daily for 5 days in a row.
-This treatment is repeated every 2 to 6 weeks, based on how well the patient is doing.
-The dose depends on the patient's height and weight, blood counts, and kidney and liver function.
+This treatment is repeated every 2 to 6 weeks, based on how well you are doing.
+The dose depends on your height and weight, blood counts, and kidney and liver function.

 Fluids and other medicines such as allopurinol and steroids may also be given during treatment to prevent complications.
 You may also be given a medicine to prevent nausea and vomiting before you take this drug.